-Tasmania may well be Australia’s smallest state, but it packs a serious wallop in terms of amazing things to see and do.
+Tasmania is Australia’s smallest state, but it punches well above its weight in terms of fabulous things to see and do.

-The island continues to attract record numbers of eager tourists, keen to immerse themselves in world-renowned natural landscapes like Freycinet and Cradle Mountain-Lake St Clair National Parks, and to experience the cutting edge cultural scene that has evolved in Tasmania over the past decade — spearheaded by the popular but polarising Museum of Old and New Art (MONA).
+The island continues to attract record numbers of eager visitors, keen to immerse themselves in world-renowned natural landscapes like Freycinet and Cradle Mountain-Lake St Clair National Parks, and to experience the cutting edge cultural scene that has evolved in Tasmania over the past decade — spearheaded by the popular but polarising Museum of Old and New Art (Mona).

-One of the beauties of travelling in Tasmania is that distances between key centres are relatively short.
-The roads are excellent and attractions are often clumped in fairly close proximity.
-You never have to travel too far to see something amazing.
-To do a rough full circle of the island, you’ll need to set aside around ten days.
-That will still see you moving reasonably quickly, but with time to tick off many of the island’s must-sees and dos along the way.
+A road trip is the perfect way to explore Tassie.
+The distances between key centres are relatively short, the roads are excellent, and you never have to travel too far to see something amazing.
+To do a rough full circle of the island, you’ll need ten to twelve days.
+That will still see you moving reasonably quickly, but with time to tick off the key sights and attractions along the way.